xaaha/hulak/README.md

 ---
 ```

-## Option 2: Configure Your Editor
+## Option 3: Configure Your Editor

 Alternatively, you can configure your editor to enable auto-completion without needing to declare the schema in each file.
 For Neovim users, you can find my configuration [here](https://github.com/xaaha/dev-env/blob/7d25456e59a3a73081baedfd9060810afa4332e4/nvim/.config/nvim/lua/pratik/plugins/lsp/lspconfig.lua).
-Once configured, you can simply rename your file to `yourFile.hk.yaml` to benefit from auto-completion.
+Once configured, you can simply rename your file to `yourFile.hk.yaml` for auto-completion.

-## Option 3: Schema Store

-A request to add the schema to the Schema Store is currently pending.
-For updates, please refer to the issue on GitHub: [SchemaStore Issue #4645](https://github.com/SchemaStore/schemastore/issues/4645).

 # Actions